Johnny Test season 3

-The third season of the animated television series Johnny Test premiered on September 22, 2007 with "Johnny vs. Bling-Bling 3" and "Stinkin' Johnny" and ended on March 1, 2008 with episodes "Johnny X: A New Beginning" and "Johnny X: The Final Ending".
+The third season of the animated television series Johnny Test premiered on September 22, 2007, with "Johnny vs. Bling-Bling 3" and "Stinkin' Johnny" and ended on March 1, 2008, with episodes "Johnny X: A New Beginning" and "Johnny X: The Final Ending".
 As of this season, Cookie Jar Entertainment and for the final time (due to shutting down in 2008) Collideascope Animation Studios, worked on the show.

-This season, along with the fourth season, was released on DVD in a bundle on September 13, 2011 in Region 1.
-This would be the final season that the show would air on the Kids' WB block.
-This was the final season for creator/executive producer Scott Fellows who left to create Big Time Rush for Nickelodeon.
+This season, along with the fourth season, was released on DVD in a bundle on September 13, 2011, in Region 1.
+This would be the final season of the show that would air on the Kids' WB block.